matehat/brewer.js/readme.md

 The `<template name>` part is optional.
 Anyway, for the moment, there is only one template available, **lesscoffee**, which is also the default.
 This template sets up LESS and Coffeescript support for the current directory.

 What this does is create a Brewfile in the current directory, according to the template provided and run `brewer make` on it (see Usage).

+#### Using this repository

+You need Node.js, as well as coffee-script, installed globally to get the `cake` executable.
+You can do so by doing :

+    $ npm install -g coffee-script

+Then, to get brewer.js to work locally

+    $ git clone git@github.com:matehat/brewer.js.git brewer
+    $ cd brewer
+    $ npm install
+    $ cake build

+Then, if you want the `brewer` executable, you can do

+    $ npm link

 ### Brewfile